 Confirmation came at Pentecost when the gift of languages made the testimony of the exuberant, Spirit-filled disciples intelligible to those of many nations.
 Subsequently, Thomas took the message eastward, possibly as far as India, to establish the gospel in Asia.
 The apostle Paul championed the Gentile cause and rooted the gospel in Europe, while Mark is reported to have first preached the gospel in Egypt and founded the church in Alexandria for a toehold in Africa.
 Other apostles and their followers went in different directions, and by the middle of the fourth century Christianity had won the support of the Roman emperor, Constantine.

 In the chaos that followed the collapse of the Roman Empire, and as Europe fell into the period of the Dark Ages (500-1500), the gospel candle flickered low but was never fully extinguished.
 Out of the darkness shone such bright lights as Gregory the Great, bishop of Rome 590-604, who possessed great missionary zeal.
 It was he who sent Augustine to England in 596.
-Not long before, in 563, Columba had taken the gospel to Scotland; and over a century before, Patrick had gone to Ireland, thus making the British Isles a stronghold of the faith.
+Not long before, in 563, Columba had taken the gospel to Scotland; and over a century before that, Patrick had gone to Ireland, thus making the British Isles a stronghold of the Christian faith.

 Then came Boniface (ca. 675-755), the Apostle of Germany, whom Stephen Neill has characterized as "the greatest of all the missionaries of the Dark Ages."1